wtbgagoa/xpermLibraryLink/README.md

 check from within a Mathematica session).

-# Precompiled library
-If you just want a ready to use compiled library you can simply download it from the `binaries` folder (choose the library that is in the subfolder corresponding to your platform).
-You should then copy the library to one of the directories that is in the `$LibraryPath` variable (this is a Mathematica variable that you can check from within a Mathematica session).

 # General build and installation instructions
 ## Linux and MacOS
 This follows the standard `cmake` procedure and as a result a shared library is built.